 Something has got to be done.

-Now we find out in this particular case, the police say the Democratic Caucus server, which was key evidence in this hack, disappeared.
+Now we find out in this particular case, the police say the Democratic caucus server, which was key evidence in this hack, disappeared.

 So much evidence disappeared in this case, Sean.

-The IG said, you know, you gotta look at this server, it just contains so much bad stuff.
+The IG said, you know, you've got to look at this server.

-This is what they're hacking, and then the police ride the Capitol Police, and I have the memo.
+And then the police write a Capitol Police, and I have the memo.

-Then you have other devices that were turned over by first hand witnesses to the FBI.
+Then you have other devices that were turned over by firsthand witnesses to the FBI, and the FBI loses them.

-You know, there's a lot here, and it would take a long time to prove it all, I guess, in a big court case, but at the bay uh at the core of it, you have the server logs which show they made unauthorized access to Congress.
+You know, there's a lot here, and it would take a long time, I guess, in a big court case.

 Those documents are falsified.

-It takes two seconds to prove those things, and magically they send it over to the FBI to quote investigate for two years, and by the end of two years, documents that plainly show wrongdoing somehow no longer show wrongdoing, but it serves to kind of distract you.
+And by the end of two years, documents that plainly show wrongdoing somehow no longer show wrongdoing, but it serves to kind of distract you.

-You say in the book that one of the wives calls the police, says she's being held like a slave and that she was shot at, as you just said.
+You say in the book that one of the wives calls the police, says she's being held like a slave, and that she was shot at, as you just said, and he said to her that he did it.

 How did the FBI come to stand in her front door to make sure she can't go to court?

-You may you say why?
+You say, why?

 And so he got a Hillary Clinton lawyer, former aide to Hillary Clinton, and they start meeting with the prosecutors behind the scenes.